The bank was chartered as a state banking corporation.

-We currently have two locations in Kansas City: the Main Branch at 2301 Independence Boulevard and our East location at 3740 Truman Road.
+In 1975, we moved to a larger home on Independence Avenue, which still serves our Northeast Kansas City clients today.
+We have two locations that serve our growing community: the Main branch at 2301 Independence Boulevard, and our East location at 3740 Truman Road.

-Central Bank of Kansas City has been a family-owned bank since the 1960s and has been certified as a Community Development Financial Institution (CDFI) since 1998.
-The CDFI fund is part of the U.S. Treasury and its mission is to increase economic opportunity and promote community development investments for underserved populations and in distressed communities in the United States.
+Since 1998, Central Bank of Kansas City has been proud to be a Community Development Financial Institution (CDFI).
+The CDFI fund is a U.S. Treasury initiative to increase economic opportunity and promote community development investments for underserved populations and in distressed communities in the United States.
+As a CDFI, we believe in investing fully into our community.